hyperledger/besu-docs/docs/private-networks/tutorials/quickstart.md

 npx quorum-dev-quickstart
 ```

-Follow the prompts displayed to run Hyperledger Besu and [logging with ELK](../how-to/monitor/elastic-stack.md).
+Follow the prompts displayed to run Besu and [logging with ELK](../how-to/monitor/elastic-stack.md).
 Enter `n` for Codefi Orchestrate and [private transactions](../concepts/privacy/index.md).

 :::note